HunterWang123456/Braking-Light-Detection/README.md

 Next, download background picture from [GTSDB dataset](https://benchmark.ini.rub.de/gtsdb_dataset.html)
 ![GTSDB dataset](https://github.com/HunterWang123456/yolov7_for_braking/assets/74261517/8a900e3d-8c7c-488d-951d-d9442e6875b4)
 ![GTSDB dataset-1](https://github.com/HunterWang123456/yolov7_for_braking/assets/74261517/52792da7-c7f0-4329-8752-805262888656)
 Each of the three dataset is okay.
-After unzipping, randomly select and upload the files inside to the folder named "background" (black arrow)
+After unzipping, randomly select and upload the files (.ppm file) inside to the folder named "background" (black arrow)

 You can also create folder in the cloud storing space and upload the training/testing data.
 Rung the following code and the files will be copied to the virtual machine.
 ``` shell